Let’s travel back in time to the eve of my 25th birthday.

 “Z!
 You’re a fan!
 She loved it!”

 “I can’t believe you embarrassed me like that.”
 I turned my body away from him, in defeat.
-Right as I was about to walk away and find somewhere to slowly die, I got distracted by a loud, Brazilian singing voice.
+Right as I was about to walk away and find somewhere to slowly die, I found myself distracted by a loud, Brazilian singing voice.

 “We are going!”
 I spat, rounding up Blake, Thiago, Kayla, and Tanya.
 My crew had clearly lost their minds.
 I hobbled toward the street, wondering how I was going to get a cab home.